samtx/passpredict/docs/index.md

 ## Install

-The package and command line tool can be installed from PyPI using pip.
+The package and command line tool can be installed from PyPI using `pip`.

     pip install passpredict